evennia/evennia/docs/sphinx/source/wiki/UnitTesting.rst

 case contains one ore more *test methods* - these define the actual tests to run.
 You can name the test methods anything you want as long as the name starts with "``test_``\ ".
-Your ``TestCase`` class can also have a method !SetUp().
+Your ``TestCase`` class can also have a method SetUp().
 This is run before each test, setting up whatever preparations the test methods need.

 To test the results, you use special methods of the ``TestCase`` class.
 Many of those start with "``assert``\ ", such as ``assertEqual`` or